 - Now that our society is too big for us to individually keep track of who owes what, we outsource tracking to the bank.
 Banks, in essence, are institutions that we trust to keep track of value exchanged.
 In fact, banks hold very little analog cash… Instead, they simply keep records of how much ‘cash’ we have accumulated, and display it on a screen.

 But there’s a problem: we can’t always trust banks.
-Not when they do things like create fake accounts on behalf of customers (Wells Fargo), or require taxpayer bailouts of $700 billion.
+Not when they create fake accounts on behalf of customers (ahem, Wells Fargo), or require taxpayer bailouts of $700 billion.